pytorch/tutorials/intermediate_source/ddp_tutorial.rst

         cleanup()

-Combine DDP with Model Parallelism
+Combining DDP with Model Parallelism
 ----------------------------------

 DDP also works with multi-GPU models.
 DDP wrapping multi-GPU models is especially